What is telegenetics?

 Who do I contact if I am interested in an at-home virtual visit?

-An order for genetic testing from your doctor is required.
 Our scheduler will work with your physician to be sure we have the appropriate paperwork.
 You will receive a link to a family history collection tool and an educational video to watch prior to your appointment.
 You will also receive a meeting invite that allows you to log in from your personal device with audio and visual capabilities.
 We will attempt to pre-authorize and bill your insurance.
 Co-pay amounts may apply to telegenetic services when coverage is available per your payer.
 If coverage is not available, you agree to assume responsibility for payment.
 Please see Tips for TH appt.

 How long does it typically take?